There are several types of mammograms. They include:

 Bits of calcium (calcifications) may be seen.
 Tiny calcifications (microcalcifications) often occur in areas where cells are growing very rapidly (such as in a cancerous tumor).
-Larger calcifications (macrocalcifications) are usually normal and noncancerous in women older than age 50.
+Larger calcifications (macrocalcifications) are usually normal and noncancerous in people older than age 50.

 Need more information:

 A specific area needs to be looked at again.
-This is a very common result for many women and does not mean that the area is abnormal or cancerous.
+This is a very common result and doesn't mean that the area is abnormal or cancerous.

-Most abnormalities found during a mammogram are not breast cancer.
-But many women who have regular screening mammograms need more tests to investigate any abnormalities found during a mammogram.
+Most abnormalities found during a mammogram aren't breast cancer.
+But it's common to need more tests to be sure.
 If an area of your breast tissue appears to be a concern during a mammogram, other tests may be done.